 Figure 1.
 Phenix preferences - Wizards.
-Add rosetta path to Phenix GUI in PReSTO release 5.0
+Add rosetta path to Phenix GUI.

 Using the PReSTO menu, the phenix GUI is launched at the login node.
 Small single processor phenix jobs can be run at the login node and parallel jobs can be send to the compute nodes in two ways:

 Option 1 Using the inherent slurm scheduler in Phenix is better because the phenix logfiles and resulting pdb and mtz files is readily visible in the phenix GUI, while if using the "save parameter file" option the phenix-GUI cannot track the output of the standard sbatch script.

 The Phenix GUI slurm parameters are set under Preferences - Processing and need to be changed frequently since running phenix.refine is less than an hour in most cases while phenix.mr_rosetta could take more 24 hours when using all cores of a compute node.